gosling123/PX915_Reproducible_Result/README.md

 Repo for PX915 summer project reproducible result.

+## Note :
+The jupyter notebook will intialise 10 epoch runs simultaneously, each running on 3 cores (30 in total).
+This will require you to use significant computational resources (I.e hetmathsys node ) and can take several hours to complete.

+Due to this run time, please make sure you keep the set intensity in the notebook at the default value, or change it before running the epoch simulations, otherwise if you want to run it again at a different intensity, the sample runs will take a further several hours.

 ## Python package dependencies:
 #### (NOTE: sdf package comes with EPOCH.
 Instructions to install package are given in the Using EPOCH section, please do not do pip3 install sdf as this is a seprate package.)